charles-ah/APCS1-MASHER/README.md

 The minimum product of this project would be a version that only include one song, and that will have a scoreboard that account for successions with the melody.
 No homepage or any other features.

+Possible Defects: For some reason, clicking play goes directly to playing one of the songs instead of listening out the options.
+This happens occasionally, and I do not understand why.
+Charles claims that it works fine on his computer.

 LOG

 1/20/16: Using the Minim library to play sound files.